spettersson/splunk4patientprivacy/data_guide.md

 Splunk can collect, index, search, correlate, and visualize logs from any system or vendor that records activities such as **create, read, update, delete, and export** activities related to patient journals.

 When onboarding logs from a new system, it is crucial to provide Splunk with proper configurations to ensure that logs are correctly parsed and indexed.
-This process is referred to as **index-time processing**, which occurs **between the moment logs are received by Splunk and when they are written to disk**.
-Once on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.
+This process is referred to as **index-time processing**, which occurs **between the moment that Splunk initiates parsing of the logs until they finally are written to disk**.
+Finally on disk, each individual log record should be reflected as a **single event**, where each event represents something that happened at a specific point in time.

 However, **log formats vary significantly** between systems—or even between different sources within the same system.
 To handle this diversity, Splunk assigns each log format a **unique sourcetype**, allowing index-time processing to be tailored accordingly.